jingwen-z/jingwen-z.github.io/_posts/2016-11-11-analyse-total-amount-of-compensation.md

 As Table 1 shows, according to the p-values which are under the significant level, I got the variables that have significant effects on the total amount of compensation.
-The country Maurice, the primary beneficiary BOA Bénin, Banque des MASCAREIGNES and MCB Ltd have significant effects on total amount of compensation at 1%.
-At 5% level, the primary beneficiary ALIOS has a significant impact on total amount of compensation and at 10% level, the beneficiary CREDIT DU SENEGAL and the loan amount also have a significant impact on it.
+The country Maurice, the primary beneficiary BOA Benin, Bank of Mascarene and MCB Ltd have significant effects on total amount of compensation at 1%.
+At 5% level, the primary beneficiary ALIOS has a significant impact on total amount of compensation and at 10% level, the beneficiary Credit of Senegal and the loan amount also have a significant impact on it.

 Some of the variables above have positive effects on the amount of compensation.
-Ceteris paribus, signing one contract with “BOA Bénin” increases 179.6 thousand euros of total compensation.
-Signing one contract with Banque des MASCAREIGNES leads to 679.9 thousand more euros, ceteris paribus.
+Ceteris paribus, signing one contract with “BOA Benin” increases 179.6 thousand euros of total compensation.
+Signing one contract with Bank of Mascarene leads to 679.9 thousand more euros, ceteris paribus.
 Thanks to the estimation analysis, one contract with MCB Ltd increases total compensation by 609 thousand euros.
 Besides, there are other two variables whose effects are not that outstanding.
-Ceteris paribus, one contract with CREDIT DU SENEGAL results in 37.87 thousand euros’ compensation.
+Ceteris paribus, one contract with Credit of Senegal results in 37.87 thousand euros’ compensation.
 In addition, a €1000-increasing in the loan amount augments compensation amount by 17.05%.